Uniform Approximation of 2D Navier-Stokes Equations with Vorticity Creation by Stochastic Interacting Particle Systems: Proof of the Main Result

 Condition (1), that is tightness of laws at fixed time in $\HH^{\eta,p}$, actually holds for \emph{all} $t\in [0,1]$.
 This is a trivial consequence of \autoref{prop:unifspacebound}, Markov's inequality and the fact that $\HH^{\eta',p}\hookrightarrow \HH^{\eta,p}$ with $\eta'>\eta$ is a compact embedding.

 Condition (2) of \autoref{prop:aldous} is the harder one.
 Let us show that \eqref{eq:aldouscondition} holds: given a sequence $(\tau_n)_n$ of $\F$-stopping times we estimate, for $q>2$,

 where the second step is the interpolation inequality between $\HH^{-2,p}$ and $\HH^{\alpha,p}$, and the third is H\"older inequality with exponents $1<u,u'<\infty$.
-A simple computation reveals that, by the condition $q>2$, one can choose $u$ so that the exponents of the norms in the expected values are strictly larger than $2$, therefore we can now apply the uniform estimates of \autoref{prop:unifspacebound} and \autoref{prop:uniftimebound}, obtaining
+A simple computation reveals that, since $q>2$, one can choose $u$ so that the exponents of the norms in the expected values are strictly larger than $2$, therefore we can now apply the uniform estimates of \autoref{prop:unifspacebound} and \autoref{prop:uniftimebound}, obtaining

 It is now possible, given $\delta>0$, to choose $r_0>0$ small enough and $n_0$ large enough (taking then $r\leq r_0$ and $n\geq n_0$) so that the right-hand side of the latter inequality is arbitrarily small, thus satisfying Aldous' condition and implying tightness of $(\L_n)_{n\in\N}$.